SAP-samples/teched2024-developer-keynote/topics/DEV100C-abap-cds-list-report/README.md

 ![Definition](https://github.com/SAP-samples/teched2024-developer-keynote/blob/main/topics/DEV100C-abap-cds-list-report/images/definition.png)

-3. Replace the default code with the below code snippet
+3. Replace the default code with the below code snippet and use the data definition that you created
  <pre lang ="ABAP">
  @EndUserText.label: 'Service definition for travel' define service ZDEVC100_TRA_XXX {
   expose ZDEV100C_CDS_XXX;
 }
 </pre>

+4. Save and activate the changes.

 ### Service Binding
 1. Right-click your Service Definition and select New Service Binding from the context menu.